KarylReyne/DataLiteracyWS23/doc/potential_sources.md

 https://www.vr-elibrary.de/doi/epdf/10.7788/bue-2015-0407
 Investigating the grade inflation of Abitur grades and compare it to unversity applications.
 No explanation for better grades is found and asking for future work.
+ALSO: when Abi-makers start the univertity studies

 https://www.econstor.eu/bitstream/10419/61676/1/722307225.pdf
 Increased competition between universities does not cause grade inflation.